Ontario Seniors Dental Care Program

 Main Page Content

-An Update on the Ontario Seniors Dental Care Program
+When will the Ontario Seniors Dental Care Program (OSDCP) begin?

-- A provincial processing centre will handle all the completed forms and verify the applicant’s income.
-A letter will be mailed to the applicant if they qualify.
+A provincial processing centre will handle all of the completed application forms and will verify the applicant’s income.
+Eligible seniors will receive a dental card confirming their enrolment in the program.

 We appreciate your patience as we move forward to implement this program.
 Should you have questions, please contact the Windsor-Essex County Health Unit, Oral Health Department at 519-258-2146, ext.
 1199.